react-native-elements/react-native-elements/README.md

 ### Release plan:

-Since this is a beta release, any new installation of react-native-elements will get `v0.19.0`.
+Since this is a beta release, any new installation of react-native-elements will get `v0.19.1`.
 If you would like to try out our `v1.0.0` beta releases (we highly suggest you do), run the following command:

 `yarn add react-native-elements@beta`

 Since `v1` has a lot of API changes (many of which are breaking changes due to re-written components), the `v1.0.0` beta releases are meant to give our users a heads up and give them plenty of time to migrate their apps to `v1`.

-The official `v1.0.0` will be released around mid-March 2018 🎉
+The official `v1.0.0` will be released around December 2018 🎉

 ### Test v1.0 components